plotters/windows-app/README.md

 First of all, sorry for that.
 My PC is not the newest one, the CPU has no support for the Hyper-V virtualization required by the Windows Phone Emulator.
 Even if I use my Lumia 930 for the screenshots, Microsoft is not happy.
 They want the screenshots in a resolution of 1280x768.
 So the screenshots I made on the phone have to be resized and stretched - so they look very ugly.
 If I will get a new PC, the screenshots are going to become an update.

+## License
+This app is released under the MIT license.